Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Results

 \subsubsection{Single-differential cross sections}

 The single-differential cross sections are shown in Figs.~\ref{fig:res_ptt}--\ref{fig:res_logxone}.
 The \chisq values of the model-to-data comparisons are listed in Tables~\ref{tab:chi2mc_1d_nor_parton}--\ref{tab:chi2mc_1d_nor_particle_ttbar}, and the corresponding $p$-values in Tables~\ref{tab:pvaluemc_1d_nor_parton}--\ref{tab:pvaluemc_1d_nor_particle_ttbar}.
 First, we present measurements where the top quark and antiquark kinematics are studied.
 Figure~\ref{fig:res_ptt} illustrates the distributions of \ptt and \ptat.
 Both the \PowPytSh and, in particular, the \aMCPytSh models predict harder spectra than observed, while \PowHerSh provides a reasonable description of the data, as supported by the $p$-value of the \chisq test.
 The discrepancy between \PowPytSh and the data is smaller than what was observed in our previous analysis~\cite{Sirunyan:2018ucr}.
-This reduction can be attributed to the use of the more-recent tune CP5~\cite{Sirunyan:2019dfx} for the \PYTHIA part of the calculation, whereas in the previous analysis the CUETP8M2T4 tune~\cite{bib:CMS:2016kle,bib:CUETP8tune,Skands:2014pea} was applied.
+This reduction can be attributed to the use of the more-recent tune CP5~\cite{Sirunyan:2019dfx} for the \PYTHIAviii part of the calculation, whereas in the previous analysis the CUETP8M2T4 tune~\cite{bib:CMS:2016kle,bib:CUETP8tune,Skands:2014pea} was applied.
+The \aMCPytSh model provides the poorest description of the data, as indicated by the particularly large \chisq values.
 Figure~\ref{fig:res_yt} depicts the \yt and \yat distributions.
 All models predict a slightly more central distribution than observed in data.
 One general observation can be made at this point: the comparisons of predictions and data for the cross sections at the parton and particle levels show similar patterns.
 This is also the case for most other cross sections presented in this paper; consequently, a separate discussion of the parton- and particle-level cross sections will be only given in case of significant differences.